 Boise State | History

-Jill K. Gill, who is on sabbatical this semester and pursuing a Fellowship in the Spring, is an interdisciplinary 20th century Americanist.
+Jill K. Gill is an interdisciplinary 20th century Americanist.
 She received her B.A. in American Studies from Whitworth College (1986) and her M.A.
 (1988) and Ph.D.
 (1996) in American Civilization from the University of Pennsylvania.
-As a historian with an interdisciplinary background and approach, she integrates anthropology, political science, and religion into her study and teaching of America’s past.
+As a historian with an interdisciplinary background and approach, she integrates anthropology, political science and religion into her study and teaching of America’s past.

 Along with American survey courses, Gill teaches courses on the 1960s, the Vietnam War, the History of Multicultural America, American Religious History, Sexualities and American Society, Global Human Rights, and Civil Rights Movements in America.